hellocripsis/krypton-consumer/README.md

 # krypton-consumer

-Tiny Rust binary that demonstrates how to use [`entropy-krypton-core`](https://github.com/hellocripsis/entropy-sentry-core) as a job policy engine.
+Small Rust binary that shows how to use [`entropy-krypton-core`](https://github.com/hellocripsis/entropy-sentry-core) as a job policy engine.

-It:
+What it does:

-- Depends on `entropy-krypton-core` via a local path.
+- Depends on `entropy-krypton-core` as a local library.
-- Builds a `SentryEngine` with a simple config.
+- Builds a `SentryEngine` with simple thresholds.
 - Feeds in fake telemetry for a single job (`job-42`).
-- Prints the decision: Keep / Throttle / Kill, plus the action.
+- Prints a decision: `Keep`, `Throttle`, or `Kill`, plus the suggested action.

-Run:
+Run it:

 ```bash
 cargo run